dianakolusheva/cookiecutter-luigi-aws/README.md

 3) Generate an example of a project using this template.
-This template was used to generate code for Luigi workflow for automated update and analysis of biological models available at ....
+This template was used to generate code for Luigi workflow for automated update and analysis of biological models available at https://github.com/dianakolusheva/emmaa/blob/luigi/emmaa/luigi/tasks.py Please note that this example is still work in progress and will be updated in the future.
+It is linked here to demonstrate how a project might look like and not to provide an actual working and tested code.

 Cookiecutter with extra prompts functionality
 ---------------------------------------------